songair/songair.github.io/_posts/2021-11-27-slow-logs-in-elasticsearch.md

 * How does the log look like?
 * How to change thresholds?
-* Some specific concepts to dig deeper
+* Root causes of slow queries?
-* How to go further from this article
+* How to go further from this article?

 Now, let's get started!